Will Opening A Watch Yourself Depreciate Its Value?

 To find out just how much your watch is worth, your best option is to speak with the experts.
 At WP Diamonds we staff a team of watch experts who possess years of experience in the watch industry as well as a rich understanding of the second-hand luxury watch market.
 In as little as 48 hours, you can discover the value of your timepiece for free through our professional and secure service.

 To get started, all you need to do is complete our simple online form to get a tight price quote for your timepiece.
-Then you can either schedule an appointment at one of our UK offices or send in your watch through our free, safe, fully insured and trackable Royal Mail Special Delivery Pack.
+Then you can either schedule an appointment at one of our UK offices or send in your watch through our free, safe, fully insured shipping.
 When your timepiece arrives at our office it will be evaluated by our watch team who will calculate a competitive price.
 If you like the final price you hear, you can receive payment by transfer.
 Best of all, there are never any commissions or hidden fees that will deduct from your offer.

 Click the button below to discover the value of your timepiece today.